Ordisoftware/Hebrew-Calendar/README.md

 - View by tabular text report, visual month or data grid.
 - Balloon tip from the Tray Icon to navigate between days with a summary.
 - Event reminder for Shabat and celebrations.
-- Indicate the weekly Parashah.
+- Indicate the weekly parashah.
 - Search for a day, a month, or a celebration.
 - Window listing the next celebrations.
 - Window showing a board of celebrations by years.